CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "consume_time_modifier": 1.0,               // time to eat or drink is multiplied by this.
   "fat_to_max_hp": 1.0,                       // Amount of hp_max gained for each unit of bmi above character_weight_category::normal (default: 0.0).
   "healthy_rate": 0.0,                        // How fast your health can change.
 If set to 0 it never changes (default: 1.0).
-  "weakness_to_water": 5,                     // How much damage water does to you, negative values heal instead (default: 0).
   "ignored_by": [ "ZOMBIE" ],                 // List of species ignoring you (default: empty).
   "anger_relations": [ [ "MARSHMALLOW", 20 ], [ "GUMMY", 5 ], [ "CHEWGUM", 20 ] ], // List of species angered by you and how much, negative values calm instead  (default: empty).
   "can_only_eat": [ "junk" ],                 // List of comestible materials (default: empty).